Communications managers in pro and college sport have faced a tough choice until recently.

 8. Fan engagement just got more personal

 Teams can use Blinder to provide direct phone access between athletes and fans.
-These fan calls can be recorded and easily shared on social media, making special one-on-one calls something everyone can enjoy.
+These ‘Willy Wonka golden ticket’ calls can be recorded and easily shared on podcasts and social media, making one-on-one conversations something everyone can enjoy.

-Within minutes of opening a Blinder account, comms managers are ready to schedule calls from their dashboard.
-Scheduling a call takes a matter of seconds and can be done anywhere; from a laptop in the office, a tablet from the team bus, or a mobile phone from the side-lines of training.
+Within minutes of opening a Blinder account, comms managers are set to use the system.
+Scheduling a call takes a matter of seconds and can be done anywhere; from a laptop in the office to a mobile phone from the sidelines of training.

 10. Clarity of arrangements